ISO 17020:2012 - QMS for Inspection Bodies

 Accreditation to ISO/IEC 17020, Conformity assessment – Requirements for the operation of various types of bodies performing inspection, is gaining momentum in industries around the globe.
 The broad definition of inspection in the standard allows great flexibility in application from systems to services and raw material to finished products.

-Accredited inspection provides assurance of technically competent service and consistently reliable results, reducing costs and lowering risks.
-It is key in demonstrating that products, equipment, structures, and systems meet required specifications.
-Governments and industries around the world are increasingly requiring use of accredited inspection services.
+The accredited inspection provides assurance of technically competent service and consistently reliable results, reducing costs, and lowering risks.
+It is key in demonstrating that products, equipment, structures, and systems meet the required specifications.
+Governments and industries around the world are increasingly requiring the use of accredited inspection services.

 DAC / EIAC accreditation programs are based on the latest international requirements and are recognized by the International Laboratory Accreditation Cooperation (ILAC).
 DAC / EIAC accredited customers demonstrate conformance to the requirements outlined in the current versions of ISO/IEC 17020 and ILAC P15, Application of ISO/IEC 17020:2012 for the Accreditation of Inspection Bodies.
 DAC / EIAC accreditation enhances competitiveness and allows access to global markets regardless of where the inspection body is located.